-Get the free Fing App or Fing Desktop to run network diagnostics, perform speed tests, and see exactly what’s causing slowdowns.
+Tip: get the free Fing Desktop or Fing Mobile app to run network diagnostics, perform speed tests, and see exactly what’s causing slowdowns.

 1. Try a Different Device or Website